comet-cc/GuaranTEE/README.md

 For Further instrcutions to build `realm_inference` binary look at our [TFlite_CCA](https://github.com/comet-cc/TFlite_CCA) repository.

 #### b) Send inputs to the realm
-To start to write new image paths into `signalling.txt`, you need to detach form the realm by Ctrl + a + d, then execute the follwing command:
+To start to write new image paths into `signalling.txt`, you need to detach form the realm by `Ctrl + a + d`, then execute the follwing command:
 ```
 ./NW_signalling.sh
 ```

 ## Optional settings
-### Add content to the hypervisor file system
+### Add file to the hypervisor file system
-The content of normal_world/root folder is overlayed into the hypeervisor file system.
-Therefore, you can add new content to the hypervisor file system by adding the content to this folder and rebuild the stack.
+The content of `normal_world/root` folder is overlayed into the hypeervisor file system.
+Consequently, you can add new files to the hypervisor file system by adding the file to this folder and rebuild the stack.
 A faster solution is to use FVP features.
-FVP is able to create a shared folder between the host system and the hypervisor file system which enables runtime transfering of data.
+FVP is able to create a shared folder between the host and the hypervisor running on the FVP  which enables runtime transfering of data.
 To do this, you need to follow these steps:
 a) Go to the main `rme-stack` directory (if you are not already there) and add the shared folder address into FVP setting:
 ```